 One course must qualify as an upper level writing course and at least 6 credit hours must count as experiential credits.

-ii.
-For candidates in the Criminal Justice Certificate Program, the courses required for graduation are:
+iii.
+For students matriculating in August 2019 and pursuing the Criminal Justice Certificate Program, the courses required for graduation are: